oomie/CLproject2/README.md

   });
 });
 ```
-In our code, we created two folders a public folder with the code files (HTML, CSS, JS) and with the same folder we created a private folder with different HTML, CSS, JS files.
-We also created a common.js where we added the shared client-side between both files.
+In our code, we created two folders: a public folder with the code files (HTML, CSS, JS) and within the public folder we created a private folder with different HTML, CSS, JS files.
+We also created a common.js file where we added the shared client-side code between both files instead of copying the code to both JS files.

 On the public client side, we initiated the socket connect but with the public namespace.
 We did the same on the private client side but added the room names functionality.
 We used socket.on that indicates if there is a socket connection a room data object exists that includes a certain room name.
 Within the if statement we use socket.emit to send that room name to all clients.
 We then display that room name on the public room using innerHTML.

 ```